Edit this wiki page Follow

 Overview

 In most cases, when a game receives a sequel, the sequel exists within the same genre as the previous entry or entries.
 However, this is not always the case.
-Sometimes, though the game may be a sequel in terms of plotting or by name, the actual game itself may exist in a genre different from those that came before.
+Sometimes, while the game may be a sequel in terms of plot or by name, its gameplay may have shifted to an entirely different genre.

 Examples